 In my opinion, it’s time to stop designing mobile websites.
 Dramatic, I know… but my thoughts are not unfounded.
 Despite the popularity of mobile, we can no longer say “mobile browsing is on the rise.”
 Instead we must realize that the way people use the web as a whole is changing.
 But before I dive into how people are using the web now, let’s cover how people used to browse using mobile devices.

 A Brief History of Mobile (Users)

-The mobile web used to be hard to access, hard to use and well… all around hard.
+The mobile web used to be hard to access, use, and, well… all around hard.
 As a result, people avoided using it when possible.
 Early devices offered users webpages with little more than text.
 Furthermore not only were connections speeds slow, mobile data was expensive.
-To make mobile browsing at all desirable, website owners provided paired down, mobile specific sites that contained little more than the most commonly accessed content.
+To make mobile browsing at desirable, website owners provided paired-down, mobile-specific sites that contained little more than the most commonly accessed content.
 This made sense at the time because if you had a choice you wouldn’t be browsing on your mobile phone.

 That of course changed with the iPhone.
 Equipped with a browser that made accessing normal websites tolerable, the iPhone had more users reaching for their phone throughout the day.
 That said, the mobile web was still a burden compared to “fixed browsing” (ie: laptop or desktop.)
 Connections were getting better, but they still were lackluster and generally speaking users hadn’t adapted to the smaller screen and new method of browsing.

 Because mobile was still a “next best alternative” to fixed browsing, us web designers threw out the word “context” in mobile conversations.
 What context was the user browsing the site?
 Why was it so important they access the site from their phone where they couldn’t wait for a desktop version?
 How can we remove everything they are unlikely to access and only show them what is contextually relevant?